iancollinge/vinyl-island-project/README.md

 ##### TESTING

-Some text in here

 * Unit Testing
 * Pytest
 ---

 ##### PIPELINE

 The app was deployed using a CI/CD pipeline.
-The tools and technologies used for maintaining the pipeline and deployment are:
+This is a list of tools used for the CI/CD pipeline.

 * Azure VMs
 * Ubunto/Linux